View Ruth Dunkerley's Obituary on TheDay.com and share memories

 |

-Groton - Ruth D. Dunkerley, 82, of Groton passed away Wednesday, Feb.
-19, 2020, at the Lawrence and Memorial Hospital, New London.
+Groton - Ruth D. Dunkerley, 82, of Groton passed away peacefully in her sleep, Wednesday morning, Feb.
+19, 2020, at L + M Hospital.
+She was born in Milwaukee, Wis. to Samuel and Alice Werner.

+Ruth and her family moved to Miami, Fla., where she graduated High School.
+She worked at the Fountain Blue hotel, as a phone operator, where she got to speak with John Wayne.
+Later she met the love of her life, Henry Dunkerley, a young Air Force sergeant.
+They married in 1959 and enjoyed each other's company for 60 years.
+Ruth loved being around her family, cooking, playing games, doing puzzles, playing bingo, bowling, and watching the sunset at the beach with Henry.

+She is survived by her loving husband Henry Dunkerley; her devoted children, Sherry Barnes, Michael, and daughter-in-law, Debbie Dunkerley; grandchildren, Douglas and Matthew Barnes, Jordon and Jenna Dunkerley; great-grandchildren, Aria Ruth and Henry Barnes, and Teddy Methany Barnes.
+Ruth was preceded by her brothers, Al, Bennett, and Lorry Werner.

-Funeral service will be held at 11 a.m.
+Funeral Services will be held at 11 a.m.
 Friday, Feb.
-21, 2020, at Temple Emanu-El, 29 Dayton Road, Waterford.
-Interment will follow in Hebrew Benevolent Cemetery #3 Preston.
+21, at Temple Emanu-El, 29 Dayton Road, Waterford, followed by interment in Hebrew Benevolent, #3, Preston.
+In lieu of flowers, donations can be made to Temple Emanu-El's Essential Services Fund.

-Thomas L. Neilan & Sons Funeral Home, 12 Ocean Avenue, New London is assisting the family with arrangements.
+Thomas L. Neilan & Sons Funeral Home, 12 Ocean Avenue, is assisting the family with arrangements. www.neilafuneralhome.com